The Brute (1914)

 Post Card

-Malcolm Williams, one of the greatest character delineators of the American stage, makes his initial appearance in motion pictures in "The Brute," the famous drama of a strong man's riumph over a woman's pride, by Frederic Arnold Kummer.
+Malcolm Williams, one of the greatest character delineators of the American stage, makes his initial appearance in motion pictures in "The Brute," the famous drama of a strong man's triumph over a woman's pride, by Frederic Arnold Kummer.
 "The Brute" is an intense vital drama of today and all the time.
 It is a powerful portrayal of the world-old conflict of the sexes.
 Presented with a notable cast and the care for detail characteristic of the Famous Players Film Company, the production will make a lasting impression.

 New York U.S.A.